 Among us, we’ve published in many journals, including Atlanta Review, Beloit Poetry Journal, Cortland Review, Ellipsis, Heart, Main Street Rag, Negative Capability, Poetry, Pittsburgh Quarterly, Poet Lore, Ohio Review, Rattle, Shenandoah, Slant, Slipstream, Sycamore Review, yawp and many others.
 Some of us teach writing classes and lead our own workshops.

 We’ve read and performed our poems publicly in most of the poetry venues in the Pittsburgh region.
-And we’ve read in other states, recently including Kentucky and the District of Columbia, and in Canada, Mexico City, Jerusalem, Athens and Bratislava.
+And we’ve read in other states, recently including Kentucky, New Jersey, West Virginia, and the District of Columbia; and in Canada, Mexico City, Jerusalem, Athens and Bratislava.
 Many of us have been interviewed on radio, including the BBC.

 Generally we read in public at least twice: once at the Hemingway's summer poetry reading series, and once in October at C.C.
 Mellor Library, our kind host.